-Canine Legislation

-Unit Reference H/6 50/8967 Level 3 Credit Value 5 Guided Learning (GL) 30 Unit Summary Learners will look at the Legislations involved in Canine care, including situations when these Legislations may be enforced.
-Learning Outcomes (1 to 2) Assessment Criteria (1.1 to 2.2) The learner will learner can 1.
-Understand Legislation relating to Canines 1.1 Explain the impact of the Animal Welfare Act 2006 on Canines 1.2 Analyse the Dangerous Dogs Act 1991 1.3 Describe other Legislation relating to Canines Know situations where Legislation may be enforced 2.1 Evaluate situations where the Dangerous Dogs Act 1991 may be enforced 2.2 Evaluate situations where the Animal Welfare Act 2006 may be enforced
+Canine Legislation Unit Reference H/650/8967 Level 3 Credit Value 5 Guided Learning (GL) 30 Unit Summary Learners will look at the Legislations involved in Canine care, including situations when these Legislations may be enforced.
+This unit is a knowledge-based unit, with no physical requirements.
+Learning Outcomes (1 to 2) Assessment Criteria (1.1 to 2.2) The learner will The learner can Understand Legislation relating to Canines 1.1 Explain the impact of the Animal Welfare Act 2006 on Canines 1.2 Analyse the Dangerous Dogs Act 1991 1.3 Describe other Legislation relating to Canines 2.
+Know situations where Legislation may be enforced 2.1 Evaluate situations where the Dangerous Dogs Act 1991 may be enforced 2.2 Evaluate situations where the Animal Welfare Act 2006 may be enforced

 Canine Origins Unit Reference J/650/8968 Level 3 Credit Value 6 Guided Learning (GL) 50 Unit Summary Learners will be introduced to the concepts of ethology and Canine origin, looking at the relationship between breeds and their specific traits.
-Learning Outcomes (1 to 4) ssment Criteria to 4.2) The learner will learner can 1.
-Know the origins of, and links between evolution 1.1 Describe the origins of Canines and Canine behaviour 1.2 Explain the link between evolution of Canines and their domesticated behaviour 2.
-Understand Canine social behaviours 2.1 Evaluate social behaviours seen in Canines 2.2 Describe issues with social behaviours in Canines 2.3 Analyse training methods used to prevent and manage problematic social behaviour 3.
+This unit is a knowledge-based unit, with no physical requirements.
+Learning Outcomes (1 to 4) ssment Criteria to 4.2) The learner will learner can Know the origins of, and links between evolution and Canine behaviour 1.1 Describe the origins of Canines Explain the link between evolution of Canines and their domesticated behaviour Understand Canine social behaviours 2.1 Evaluate social behaviours seen in Canines 2.2 Describe issues with social behaviours in Canines 2.3 Analyse training methods used to prevent and manage problematic social behaviour 3.
 Know Canine breed traits 3.1 Describe specific traits seen in Canine breeds 3.2 Explain how breed traits can result in behavioural issues 4.
 Understand Ethology 4.1 Describe the concepts of Ethology 4.2 Explain Ethology concepts specifically related to Canines

-How Canines Learn Unit Reference K/650/8969 Level 3 Credit Value 6 Guided Learning (GL) 50 Unit Summary traini Positi inves the ir Learners will examine the use of training methods to reinforce learning.
+How Canines Learn Unit Reference K/65 K/650/8969 Level 3 Credit Value 6 Guided Learning (GL) 50 Unit Summary Learners will examine the use of training methods to reinforce learning.
 Positive and negative methods are investigated, with Learners assessing the impact of both on the behaviour and welfare of Canines.
-Learning Outcomes ssment Criteria (1 to 4) The learner will to 4.3) learner can 1.
-Understand Canine learning theories 1.1 Evaluate the four quadrants of Canine learning 1.2 Describe classical conditioning 1.3 Evaluate the use of classical conditioning in Canines Know Canine dominance theory 2.1 Explain dominance theory in terms of Canine behaviour and training 2.2 Describe potential issues with dominance-based training 3.
-Understand force free Canine behaviour modification 3.1 Explain the term force-free Canine training with examples 3.2 Analyse the use of force free Canine training methods 3.3 Describe how force free Canine training can be used to correct behavioural issues Understand reinforcement and punishment in Canine training 4.1 Evaluate punishment and positive and negative reinforcement used in Canine training

-4.2 Evaluate the impact of punishment and positive and negative reinforcement on Canine welfare and behaviour 4.3 Analyse the use of reinforcement schedules in Canine training
+This unit is a knowledge-based unit, with no physical requirements.
+Learning Outcomes (1 to 4) ssment Criteria to 4.3) The learner will learner can Understand Canine learning theories 1.1 Evaluate the four quadrants of Canine learning Describe classical conditioning 1.3 Evaluate the use of classical conditioning in Canines Know Canine dominance theory 2.1 Explain dominance theory in terms of Canine behaviour and training 2.2 Describe potential issues with dominance-based training 3.
+Understand force free Canine behaviour modification 3.1 Explain the term force-free Canine training with examples 3.2 Analyse the use of force free Canine training methods 3.3 Describe how force free Canine training can be used to correct behavioural issues 4.
+Understand reinforcement and 4.1 Evaluate punishment and positive and negative punishment in Canine training reinforcement used in Canine training 4.2 Evaluate the impact of punishment and positive and negative reinforcement on Canine welfare and behaviour 4.3 Analyse the use of reinforcement schedules in Canine training